brillout/goldpage/docs/readme.template.md

 ## !VAR FRONTEND_LIBRARIRES

-To load a frontend library hosted on a cdn, add `<script>` and `<style>` tags to your HTML, see !VAR|LINK CONTROL_HTML.
+To load a frontend library that is hosted on a cdn, add `<script>` and `<style>` tags to your HTML, see !VAR|LINK CONTROL_HTML.

-To load a frontend library saved on your disk, use a file that is loaded by all your pages:
+To load a frontend library that is saved on your disk, use a file that is loaded by all your pages:

 ~~~js
 !INLINE /examples/frontend-libraries/pages/commons.js